Chinese Water Dragon vs Corn Snake: Complete Comparison (2026)

 Health and Lifespan Comparison

 Chinese Water Dragon has a typical lifespan of 10-15 years (up to 20), while Corn Snake lives approximately 15-20+ years.
 Health profiles differ significantly between these reptiles.
 Chinese Water Dragon is predisposed to Snout/Rostral Damage, Metabolic Bone Disease (MBD), Respiratory Infections, with associated veterinary costs for monitoring and treatment.
-Corn Snake faces its own health challenges including breed-specific conditions.
+Corn Snake faces its own health challenges including species-specific conditions.
 Chinese Water Dragon has 3 documented predispositions compared to 1 for Corn Snake, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two reptiles based on these risk profiles.
 Prospective owners should discuss species-specific health screening with a herp veterinarian before making their decision.

 Best for Low-Maintenance Health